ToshioCP/Gtk4-tutorial/gfm/sec12.md

 `saveas` function uses GtkFileChooserDialog and lets the user to give a new file to the program.
 Then, the function changes `tv->file` and save the contents to the specified new file.

-If an error occures, it is shown to the user through the message dialog.
+If an error occurs, it is shown to the user through the message dialog.
 The error is managed only in the object and no information is notified to the caller.

 ~~~C